nicolasmelo1/price_miner/README.md

     + **container_tag** (*String*): The tag of the content you want to retrieve
     + **container_class** (*String*): The class of the content you want to retrieve
     + **to_get** (*String*): tells white type of content to retrieve, if **text** is passed, it retrieves the textContent of the tag.
-Defaults to: `text￿￿`
+Defaults to: `text`
 + *OPTIONAL* **blacklist** (*List[String]*): Tells what string the title cannot contain.
 Ex.: If you don't want to retrieve notebooks you would send a list `['notebook']` if you also don't want monitors also it would be `['notebook', 'monitor']`